hbaker/external-header-footer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-External Header Footer lets you expose your site's header and footer as URLs whose content can then be displayed on other websites.
+External Header Footer Plus lets you expose your site's header and footer as URLs whose content can then be displayed on other websites, with additional action hooks.

 == Description ==

-**External Header Footer** is a simple WordPress plug-in that exposes that site's header and footer over HTTP as URLs whose content can then be consumed.
+**External Header Footer Plus** is a simple WordPress plug-in that exposes that site's header and footer over HTTP as URLs whose content can then be consumed, and allows you to include additional content below your header.

 How is this useful?
 Let's say you've got a WordPress website at your **www** subdomain, and a forum for your community of users at a **forums** subdomain.
 In many cases, you'll want to keep the header, footer and basic styling (link, text, background colours) of both sites identical.

-That's the cue to use **External Header Footer**: Once this plug-in is enabled on **www**, run a scheduled task on your **forums** subdomain to retrieve and locally store (write to a file, or to memory) the header and footer to be displayed on that site every day/hour/week.
+That's the cue to use **External Header Footer Plus**: Once this plug-in is enabled on **www**, run a scheduled task on your **forums** subdomain to retrieve and locally store (write to a file, or to memory) the header and footer to be displayed on that site every day/hour/week.
 Now with minimal effort you can be assured that both sites will maintain a consistent look and feel.

 == Installation ==

-1. Enable **External Header Footer** within the **Plugins** > **Installed Plugins** interface.
+1. Enable **External Header Footer Plus** within the **Plugins** > **Installed Plugins** interface.

 2. Head over next to the settings page for the plug-in at **Settings** > **External Header Footer**.

-3. Check the **Expose Header and Footer** checkbox and click the **Save Changes** button.
+3. Check the **Expose Header and Footer Plus** checkbox and click the **Save Changes** button.

 4. The settings page should return with a message indicating your changes have been saved.
 The page will also list three URLs that are now ready for viewing and use.
 The **Demo Page URL** provides a demonstration of what some sample content will look like when the header and footer are read in and